 Overview PL/I source code and include member names generated by the Orbix IDL compiler are based by default on the IDL member name.
 You can use the -o argument with the Orbix IDL compiler to map the default source and include member names to an alternative naming scheme, if you wish.
-The -o argument is, for example, particularly useful for users who have migrated from IONA's Orbix 2.3-based solution for z/OS, and who want to avoid having to change the %include statements in their existing application source code.
-In this case, they can use the -o argument to automatically change the generated source and include member names to the alternative names they want to use.
-Note: If you are an existing user who has migrated from IONA's Orbix 2.3-based solution for z/OS, see the Mainframe Migration Guide for more details.
-Example of include members The example can be broken down as follows: generated by Orbix IDL compiler 1.
-Consider the following IDL, where the IDL is stored in a member called TEST: interface simple { void sizeofgrid(in long mysize1, in long mysize2); }; interface block { void area(in long myarea); }; Based on the preceding IDL, the Orbix IDL compiler generates the following PL/I include members, based on the IDL member name: TESTD
+The $-\circ$ argument is, for example, particularly useful for users who have migrated from Micro Focus's Orbix 2.3-based solution for z/OS, and who want to avoid having to change the %include statements in their existing application source code.
+In this case, they can use the $-\circ$ argument to automatically change the generated source and include member names to the alternative names they want to use.
+Note: If you are an existing user who has migrated from Micro Focus's Orbix 2.3-based solution for z/OS, see the Mainframe Migration Guide for more details.
+Example of include members generated by Orbix IDL compiler The example can be broken down as follows: 1.
+Consider the following IDL, where the IDL is stored in a member called TEST: interface simple { void sizeofgrid(in long mysize1, in long mysize2); }; interface block { void area(in long myarea); }; 2.
+Based on the preceding IDL, the Orbix IDL compiler generates the following PL/I include members, based on the IDL member name:

+- ♦ TESTD

-- ♦ TESTL - ♦ TESTM
+- ♦ TESTL

+- ♦ TESTM